Kapilsharma027/OJET_Training/Readme.txt

 Here we have used

 data-bind="foreach: seats"
-calling function on button click using data-bind
+calling the function on button click using data-bind

 *******************   Kalpit <Directory>  *******************

-Here we have some basic code including HTML,JQuery, Knockout JS, Require JS
+Here we have some basic code including HTML, JQuery, Knockout JS, Require JS

 *******************   ojetblankproject <Ojet Project>  *******************